john-cd/rust_howto/src/cli.md

 # Command Line

-Technics to help create command line interfaces, such as argument parsers, line-editing, or output coloring and formatting
+Techniques to help create command line interfaces, such as argument parsers, line-editing, or output coloring and formatting

 [Command Line Applications in Rust (book)][rust-cli-book]⮳